lorainelab/integrated-genome-browser/README.txt

-IGB uses other open source software packages that may be distributed with the IGB source code release, including Xerces from Apache, and Jetty from Mortbay Consulting.
-Those are covered by their own open source licenses.
+IGB uses other open source software packages that may be distributed with the IGB source code release, including Xerces from Apache, Jetty from Mortbay Consulting, and Fusion from Affymetrix.
+Those packages are covered by their own open source licenses.

 IGB is Copyright (c) 2000-2006 Affymetrix, Inc.
 Research and development of IGB is supported in part by NIH grant R01HG003040.